801C07/tropico.fm/pages/about.md

 # What is Tropico FM?

-KFFI 103.1 Tropico FM is Boise’s newest (& 2nd) community radio station.
-We are an independently owned & operated noncommercial Low Power FM station.
+KFFI 103.1 Tropico FM is dedicated to serving Idaho’s Latin American & BIPOC communities.
+Our frequency is lent to local musicians, artists, activists.
+We bring the vibrant sounds of the Caribbean, Latin America, and the African Diaspora to our listeners, while also shining a spotlight on local community events.
+Our mission is to celebrate and uplift diverse voices through music and meaningful engagement, fostering a stronger, more connected community.
 Tropico FM is a program of Vivo Latino, a registered 501(c)3 organization.

-Tropico FM exists first & foremost as a resource for the Treasure Valley community.
-Our frequency is lent to local musicians, artists, activists, and much more.
-The programming reflects the diversity of ethnic backgrounds that make up Boise & beyond.
-We seek to serve the interests of the underserved.
-Independent radio provides a human connection between the audience & the music they are hearing that is absent in streaming.
-The audience of an independent radio station is actively engaged because of the experience; with DJ’s introducing the next song, giving back story & relevant artist information/music history.
-Community radio stations have the ability to connect people with shared interests, give voices to the disenfranchised, and go places that commercial radio refuses to.

 ## Why independent media?